Local sum uncertainty relations for angular momentum operators of bipartite permutation symmetric systems: Sum Uncertainty Relation

 \subsection{Sum uncertainty relations for angular momentum operators}

-Hofmann and Takeuchi~\cite{hf} proposed that a non-trivial lower bound ${\cal U}>0$ must exist for the sum of variances of a set $\{A_\alpha\}$, $\alpha=1,2,\ldots $ of non-commuting observables, as they do not share any simultaneous eigenstate: \be \sum_{\alpha}\,(\Delta A_\alpha)^2\geq {\cal U}. \ee The lower bound ${\cal U}$ in the sum uncertainty relation (\ref{sur1}) corresponds to the absolute minimum value $\left[\sum_{\alpha}\, (\Delta A_\alpha)^2\right]_{\rm min}$ for any quantum state $\rho$.
-While it is, in general, tough to determine ${\cal U}$ for any arbitrary set $\{A_{\alpha}\}$ of non-commuting observables, there are some important physical examples in finite dimensional Hilbert spaces, where the limiting value $U$ can be readily identified.
+Hofmann and Takeuchi~\cite{hf} proposed that a non-trivial lower bound ${\cal U}>0$ must exist for the sum of variances $\sum_{\alpha}\,(\Delta A_\alpha)^2$ of a set $\{A_\alpha\}$, $\alpha=1,2,\ldots $ of non-commuting observables, as they do not share any simultaneous eigenstate i.e., for non-commuting observables $\{A_\alpha\}$, $\alpha=1,2,\ldots$, the following inequality holds good~\cite{hf}: \be \sum_{\alpha}\,(\Delta A_\alpha)^2\geq {\cal U}. \ee The lower bound ${\cal U}$ in the sum uncertainty relation (\ref{sur1}) corresponds to the absolute minimum value $\left[\sum_{\alpha}\, (\Delta A_\alpha)^2\right]_{\rm min}$ for any quantum state $\rho$.
+While it is tough to determine ${\cal U}$ for any arbitrary set $\{A_{\alpha}\}$ of non-commuting observables in general, there are some important physical examples in finite dimensional Hilbert spaces, where the limiting value ${\cal U}$ can be readily identified.
 For example, in the case of a spin-$j$ quantum system the components of angular momentum operators $\{J_1, J_2, J_3\}$ satisfy the following conditions: